groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/digital/xlsx.en.md

 head_description: "Put a digital signature on a XLSX file using C# with just a few lines of code.
 Use GroupDocs.Signature for .NET to sign numerous file formats."

 ############################# Header ############################
-title: "Secure XLSX with digital signatures"
+title: "eSign XLSX with digital signatures"
 description: "Protect the integrity of your business documents by sealing them with digital certificates using the robust features of GroupDocs.Signature for .NET.
 We offer versatile solutions to mark and secure your documents."
 subtitle: "GroupDocs.Signature for .NET"